Greece urged to dig harder on phone surveillance scandal

 “And we will not find that proof as long as the authorities are not willing to share official information with us,” she said, but added: “Everything is pointing in the direction of people in government circles.”

-In ’t Veld also charged that Greek authorities hadn't made much of an effort to investigate the use of the spyware.
+In ’t Veld also charged that Greek authorities hadn't made much effort to investigate the use of the spyware.

 “On the contrary, most relevant information has been classified,” she said.
-“This matter must be urgently and fully clarified before” Greece's next parliamentary election, scheduled for mid-2023.
+“This matter must be urgently and fully clarified before” Greece's next parliamentary election in mid-2023.

-Developed by Israel’s NSO Group, Pegasus can breach mobile phones and extract text messages, passwords, locations and microphone and camera recordings.
-It's marketed as a tool against crime but many cases have been discovered of countries using it against dissidents, journalists and political opponents.
+She also urged Athens to seek European police agency Europol's help in the investigation “for at least the securing of evidence.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.